particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-firmware.md

   - **Commit** marks all of the changes are ready to go as one package of changes
   - **Push** uploads the package of changes to GitHub

+## Software licenses

+{{!-- BEGIN shared-blurb 5b82e62a-f238-4554-9b3c-ef679e919893 --}}
+Tracker Edge and Monitor Edge software is Apache licensed, which is a permissive license.

+The Apache License 2.0 explicitly grants the ability to use modified or unmodified versions of the source in open or closed source projects, in source or binary form.
+You can make a modified version of Tracker Edge, known as a derivative work, and not publish the changed source, or continue to make it open-source, whichever you prefer.

+The exception is if you include libraries in your application that are licensed GPL (GNU public license) or LGPL.
+These licenses require that you open source your project that includes a GPL or LGPL library, with the same license.

+This is the reason Tracker Edge and Monitor Edge do not use the more popular MCP_CAN library for CAN bus; it is GPL licensed and would have required your application to be open sourced if we had used that instead.
+The CAN library used in Tracker Edge is Apache 2.0 licensed.
+MIT and BSD licenses work similarly to Apache.

+The confusing exception to the exception is LGPL code that is dynamically linked to an application.
+This is how parts of Device OS, some of which are LGPL licensed, can be used in closed source user firmware.
+Since Device OS is dynamically linked to user firmware, the LGPL exception can be used to allow the derivative work to be closed source.

+Using a library from user firmware, on the other hand, uses static linking so you cannot use the LGPL library exception for firmware libraries added to user firmware applications.

+For more information, see [libraries and software licenses](firmware/best-practices/libraries/#libraries-and-software-licenses).
+{{!-- END shared-blurb --}}

 ## Learn more